Kiran7007/Interview-Preparation/README.md

 #### Activity and Fragment
 * **What is onSavedInstanceState() and onRestoreInstanceState() in activity?**
     - onSavedInstanceState() - This method is used to store data before pausing the activity.
     - onRestoreInstanceState() - This method is used to recover the saved state of an activity when the activity is recreated after destruction.
-So, the onRestoreInstanceState() receive the bundle that contains the instance state information.
+Both the ```onCreate()``` and ```onRestoreInstanceState()``` callback methods receive the same Bundle that contains the instance state information.
+But because the ```onCreate()``` method is called whether the system is creating a new instance of your activity or recreating a previous one, you must check whether the state Bundle is null before you attempt to read it.
+If it is null, then the system is creating a new instance of the activity, instead of restoring a previous one that was destroyed.

 * **When should you use a Fragment rather than an Activity?**
-    - When you have some UI components to be used across various activities
+    - When there are ui components that are going to be used across multiple activities.
-    - When multiple view can be displayed side by side just like viewPager
+    - When there are multiple views that can be displayed side by side (viewPager tabs)
+    - When you have data that needs to be persisted across Activity restarts (such as retained fragments)</br>

+* <b>When should you use a fragment rather than an activity?</b></br>
+  * When there are ui components that are going to be used across multiple activities.
+  * When there are multiple views that can be displayed side by side (viewPager tabs)
+  * When you have data that needs to be persisted across Activity restarts (such as retained fragments)</br>

 * **What is the difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?**
     - FragmentPagerAdapter: Each fragment visited by the user will be stored in the memory but the view will be destroyed.
 When the page is revisited, then the view will be created not the instance of the fragment.